arminsh81/uni-helper/README.md

 to run the bot, install the requirements with pip install -r requirments.txt

-Get a token from botfother and put it in config.py
+Get a token from botfother and put it in config.py also set your user id as sudo in this file

 run the bot via python bot.py